 Pole Pass on the south east end of Orcas Island, gained it’s name from practice of the local tribe of stringing up a net made of kelp and cedar bark on poles across the pass.
 The net snared low flying ducks to add to their food supply.
 Steep Point, now renamed Spring Point, is the southwest opening to Deer Harbor.
 Faun Island, located in Deer Harbor was for years the home of two brothers involved in commercial fishing, and the island itself was known as Fisherman Island for years.

-Early exploration of the San Juan Islands took place in 1792 by the Spanish and the 1840s by both the American and British.
-The first White settlers arrived in 1852.
-Many of whom had traveled through the area on their way to the gold rush in Fraser River Valley near Vancouver British Columbia.
+Early exploration of the San Juan Islands took place in 1792 by the Spanish and the 1840s by both the Americans and British.
+The first White settlers arrived in 1852, many of whom had traveled through the area on their way to the gold rush in the Fraser River Valley near Vancouver, British Columbia.

 A group of four Hudson Bay Company hunters, Louis Cayou, Jim Bradshaw, William Moore and Ed Guard, arrived in Deer Harbor one autumn to hunt deer for the winter meat supply.
 They camped on the Deer Harbor spit where the bridge now crosses the slough.
 Between 60 to 70 deer were killed during each hunt.
 The meat was taken back to the post in Victoria in large canoes.
 They remained on Orcas Island, establishing a small encampment on the inner bay in Deer Harbor where there was plenty of fresh water and grass for grazing animals.